-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Couchbase, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Couchbase is a distributed NoSQL cloud database that combines the flexibility of JSON document storage with the power of SQL-like querying via N1QL.
 It is designed for mission-critical applications requiring high availability, elastic scalability, and low-latency data access.
 Couchbase supports key-value, document, full-text search, analytics, and eventing workloads in a single platform.